 Roman von Alvensleben went even further.
 "It's not merely a case of negligence if a shed is overlooked during the search and the demolition company finds even more CDs there."
 Even the initial interviews with the victims were "less than ideal," he said, because the police officers really had no idea how to question children.

 The lawyer cited more examples of the authorities' collective failure, criticizing the state's victim protection officer for sending an official letter to all the victims.
 "When the postal worker delivers these letters, you might as well paint a huge "V" for victims on the houses," he said.

-Johannes-Wilhelm Rörig hopes to change that — a Herculean task for the lawyer, who has been the federal government's Independent Commissioner for Child Sexual Child Issues since 2011.
+Johannes-Wilhelm Rörig hopes to change that — a Herculean task for the lawyer, who has been the federal government's Independent Commissioner for Child Sexual Abuse Issues since 2011.

 The serious shortcomings in child protection and police investigations are not new to Rörig, either.
 "We certainly cannot rule out the possibility that similar things are happening right now somewhere else in Germany," he said.
 Furthermore, Rörig could imagine that "other youth welfare offices are not pursuing leads with the necessary care and professionalism because they are overburdened or lack the necessary knowledge to recognize sexual abuse."

 The figures are shocking.
-If any positive can be drawn from the Lügde case, it has got the nation's attention.
+If there is anything positive to be drawn from the Lügde case, it is that the debacle has got the nation's attention.
 This might lead to the implementation of long overdue improvements to child protection in Germany.

 Child protection before data protection?

 Together with German Family Minister Franziska Giffey, the commissioner is planning to launch a nationwide awareness campaign on sexual violence, enforce the appointment of abuse commissioners in each individual federal state and introduce protection measures in schools.
 A recent study by the German Youth Institute revealed that just one in every 25 schools is currently equipped to deal with the topic.